 30 primary and secondary schools are randomly selected in Cumbria every term to take part in the Active Lives Survey for Children and Young People.
 One class from three pre-determined school years complete an online survey as do parents of year 1 or 2 children plus one teacher on behalf of the school.
-This is currently the largest survey of school children in Europe since it started in September 2017, County and district level information will be available from January 2019.
+This is currently the largest survey of school children in Europe since it started in September 2017, County and district level information is available on our Insight page.

-Every school completing 30 reponses to the attitudinal and behavioural questions in the survey will receive a school level report the term following completion; there is also a financial incentive to take part.
-The survey is managed by the Sport England funded County Sport Partnerships, here this is Active Cumbria, the main contact is Becky Underwood (email@example.com, tel: 07717 586430).
-The following are statements from the three Government departments which commissioned the survey.
+Every school completing 30 reponses to the attitudinal and behavioural questions in the survey will receive a school level report the term following completion; there is also an equipment incentive to take part.
+The school level report also includes the Healthy Schools Rating Scheme award for the school completing the survey.

 “Active Lives: Children and Young People is a Government study being run by Sport England and was developed with the Department for Education, the Department of Health and Social Care, and the Department for Digital, Culture, Media and Sport.”

 “Active Lives: Children and Young People will provide official Government Statistics on children and young people’s engagement with sport and physical activity.
 It is a survey of children and young people administered through schools, but is not a survey of school sport.”